itf/6s092/courses/IAP19/PS/PS27/content.md

 If you did it all right, you should have found approximately 2.7.

 <checkyourself>
 Try implementing in place quickselect.
 </checkyourself>

 # Flajolet-Martin
-Suppose we choose N random numbers between 0 and 1.
-What is the expected value of the smallest number?
+Read this algorithm.
+It is really cool.
+Here are [Ankur Moitra's 6.854 notes](http://people.csail.mit.edu/moitra/docs/6854lec4.pdf).
+I didn't have time to write the questions.